Company Logo

 Traditional Pot

 We also have to talk about its great nutritional value.
 Its low-fat content and its protein value make octopus an ideal healthy food to introduce into all kinds of diets.
-I have to say that in one of my favourite ingredients to use in the kitchen, which is one of my weaknesses come mealtime.
-In the market we can find it in different ways: Fresh in fishmonger, Frozen Raw, cook in different ways canned and vacuum cooked fresh or frozen.
+I have to say that one of my favourite ingredients to use in the kitchen is one of my weaknesses come mealtime.
+In the market, we can find it in different ways: Fresh in fishmongers, Frozen Raw, cooked in different ways, canned and vacuum-cooked fresh or frozen.

-Summer is coming and after all this time spent at home in confinement, I think we have all taken a few extra pounds and we need to fill our diet with healthy foods with little fat.
-There are innumerable ways to prepare the octopus, I have decided to show you one of my favourites.
+Summer is coming, and after all this time spent at home in confinement, I think we have all taken on a few extra pounds, and we need to fill our diet with healthy foods with little fat.
+There are innumerable ways to prepare the octopus, and I have decided to show you one of my favourites.
 Octopus salad is very popular in most Spanish bars and restaurants.

 It is a very easy recipe to make, tasty, fresh and fast.